Position: Psychologist for House Parents and Biological Families of the Hope Program Students

 - Make a psychosocial report of families of the Hope Program students together with the Hope Program Technical Team

 - Support the process of entry and placement of the student in the Hope Program

 - Open and keep updated a psychological file of each student in the Hope Program utilizing the Child Status Index system (CSI)

 - Periodically visit (weekly and on an as-needed basis) the Hope Program families in order to accompany them and give them the needed support in the different processes of welcoming, changes, mourning and others.
 Always documenting processes, progress, changes and agreements.

-- Plan and execute training sessions together with the hope Program Technical Team and refine based feedback received.
+- Plan and execute training sessions for biological families, and for house parents together with the Hope Program Technical Team and refine based on feedback received.

 - Create a final evaluation with the Hope Program Technical Team of the student and their family upon departure from the program.

 - Develop update reports of the Hope Program families and students to the team and to the general coordination of the Hope Program in Back2Back Monterrey.